 DRPT provides funding for approved projects on a reimbursement basis, after recipients incur expenses.
-Once a project agreement has been fully executed, recipients may begin submitting reimbursement requests through OLGA.
-The frequency of reimbursement requests should reflect the rate of expenditure on each project but should not exceed one request a month per project.
-Reimbursement requests must be submitted at least quarterly unless there have not been expenditures during the quarter.
-For many projects, monthly submissions of reimbursement requests are preferred.
+Once a project agreement has been fully executed, recipients may begin submitting claims through WebGrants.
+The frequency of claims should reflect the rate of expenditure on each project but should not exceed one request a month per project.
+Claims must be submitted at least quarterly unless there have not been expenditures during the quarter.
+For many projects, monthly submissions of claims are preferred.

-Click here to access a tutorial detailing reimbursement request submissions in OLGA.
+Click here to access a tutorial detailing claim submissions in WebGrants.

-State Operating grants for transit recipients are based on a payment schedule approved in the State Operating Agreements and not paid by reimbursement through OLGA.
-To review procedures for state operating payments, please see chapter 8.0.
+State Operating grants for urban transit recipients are based on a payment schedule approved in the State Operating Agreements and not paid by reimbursement through WebGrants.
+To review procedures for state operating payments, please see section 6.7.

-The following is a high-level summary of what recipients must supply to DRPT when submitting a reimbursement request.
-Recipients must be sure to include all the required information with their reimbursement request so that DRPT Program Managers are able to properly review the reimbursement request and consider approving for payment.
+The following is a high-level summary of what recipients must supply to DRPT when submitting a claim.
+Recipients must be sure to include all the required information with their claim so that DRPT Program Managers are able to properly review the claim and consider approving for payment.
 Please note that expenditures must have been incurred but not necessarily paid before seeking reimbursement.
 Recipients must remit payment to vendors and contractors within five business days of receipt of reimbursement from DRPT.
 Refer to the State Master Agreement for more details and requirements.

-- When submitting a DRPT reimbursement request, the recipient must ensure the expenses submitted are appropriately supported (see section 6.1) and are eligible, necessary, and authorized activities in accordance with the Master Agreement, Project Agreement, and the Transit and Commuter Assistance Grant Application Manual (aka The Blue Book). - 2.
-Grant recipients should verify that the expenses submitted on the reimbursement request were incurred during the designated time frame of the project, as shown in the project agreement.

-3. The reimbursement request as well as all supporting documents pertaining to the reimbursement request, as detailed in section 6.1, and those requested by DRPT Program Managers during the review process, must be uploaded to OLGA by the grant recipient.
+- When submitting a claim, the recipient must ensure the expenses submitted are appropriately supported (see section 6.1) and are eligible, necessary, and authorized activities in accordance with the Master Agreement, Project Agreement, and the Transit and Commuter Assistance Grant Application Manual (Blue Book). - 2.
+Grant recipients should verify that the expenses submitted on the claim were incurred during the designated time frame of the project, as shown in the project agreement. - 3.
+The claim as well as all supporting documents pertaining to the claim, as detailed in section 6.1, and those requested by DRPT Program Managers during the review process, must be uploaded to WebGrants by the grant recipient.
 Missing supporting documents can lead to a delay or reject of the reimbursement.

-A Summary Sheet must be uploaded in OLGA with the reimbursement request.

-The Summary Sheet is the first page of the reimbursement request and shows an itemized list of all expenses included in the request, and the total amount of the expenses being charged to the grant.
+A Summary Sheet must be uploaded in WebGrants with the claim.
+The Summary Sheet is the first page of the claim and shows an itemized list of all expenses included in the request, and the total amount of the expenses being charged to the grant.
 The Summary Sheet should include the following data and information for each expense:

-- Date of paid invoice - Invoice number - Total amount of invoice - Amount of the invoice charged to the reimbursement request - Name of vendor - Description of the expense (What is it?
+- Date of paid invoice

+- Invoice number

+- Total amount of invoice

+- Amount of the invoice charged to the claim

+- Name of vendor

+- Description of the expense (What is it?
 Why is it needed?
-How was it used?) - Notes that explain why only part of an invoice amount is being requested, if applicable. - Notes that explain if an invoice amount is being split and charged to more than one project.
-The notes should include the project numbers, amounts charged, and reimbursement request numbers for how the charges are split. - Expense category as shown in the project agreement - Total amount charged
+How was it used?)

+- Notes that explain why only part of an invoice amount is being requested, if applicable

+- Notes that explain if an invoice amount is being split and charged to more than one project.
+The notes should include the project numbers, amounts charged, and claim numbers for how the charges are split

+- Expense category as shown in the project agreement

+- Total amount charged

-Note: The total amount provided on the Summary Sheet must equal the total amount of the reimbursement request.
-Proper supporting documentation, as described in section 6.1, must be uploaded in OLGA and be arranged in the identical order as listed on the "Summary Sheet."
+Note: The total amount provided on the Summary Sheet must equal the total amount of the claim.
+Proper supporting documentation, as described in section 6.1, must be uploaded in WebGrants and be arranged in the identical order as listed on the "Summary Sheet."